Like pizza? Like content analytics data?

-Content marketing often tries to create evergreen posts, with lots of timeless tips and how-tos posts.
-A media brand’s editorial goals may not align with creating content that tries to be evergreen, but sometimes posts become evergreen on their own because a topic becomes popular again, or because the subject matter is timeless.
+Content marketing teams often try to create evergreen posts, with lots of timeless tips and how-tos posts.
+A media brand’s editorial goals may not align with creating content that tries to be evergreen, but many posts become evergreen on their own because a topic becomes popular again, or because the subject matter is timeless.

-This opportunity is so large, in the New York Times’ Innovation Report, the authors determined that a primary focus for increasing audience growth was to increase discovery options for readers.
+In the 2014 New York Times’ Innovation Report, the authors determined that a primary focus for increasing audience growth was to increase discovery options for readers.
 Among their top recommendations?
 Finding, promoting and repackaging Evergreen content.
 Today, on the New York Times’ digital properties, archived content is prominently displayed along newer stories, giving context and reminding readers of the deep history of the Times’ reporting archive.

 How do I find these stories?

-Thanks to our new Evergreen Report, if you’re using Parse.ly, you simply click a button.
+In Parse.ly, we recommend using our Evergreen Report.
 No huge spreadsheets, and no complicated URLs to follow, we send you an email that shows the stories that had an evergreen lifecycle over the previous month from the date you set.